vvscode/docs/docs/tutorials/tutorials-ios/verify-phone-numbers-with-the-swift-sdk-using-sms.md

 ---
-title: "Verify Phone Numbers with the Swift SDK using SMS"
+title: Verify Phone Numbers with the Swift SDK using SMS
+excerpt: >-
-excerpt: "We recently made our first Swift SDK available for the Sinch Verification product range.
-Before we dig into the Swift parts, let’s talk about verification and why you would want it."
+  We recently made our first Swift SDK available for the Sinch Verification product range.
+Before we dig into the Swift parts, let’s talk about verification and why you would want it.
 ---
 We recently made our first Swift SDK available for the [Sinch Verification product range](https://www.sinch.com/products/verification/).
 Before we dig into the Swift parts, let’s talk about verification and why you would want it.